timbeiko/solidity-marketplace/README.md

 - [x] What other design patterns have you used / not used?
 	- See `design_pattern_desicions.md`

-## [TODO] Security Tools / Common Attacks (in avoiding_common_attacks.md):
+## Security Tools / Common Attacks :
-- [ ] Explain what measures you’ve taken to ensure that your contracts are not susceptible to common attacks
+- [x] Explain what measures you’ve taken to ensure that your contracts are not susceptible to common attacks
+	- See `avoiding_common_attacks.md`

 ## Other
 - [x] Use a library (via EthPM)